 MDRC began its evaluation of the GAIN program in March 1986, six months after the enactment of the legislation.
 The corporation's first report on the planning and early implementation of the GAIN program was issued in April 1987.
-It characterized the new program as "one of the broadest arrays of services and support ever offered in a welfare employment program."
-The implementation process involved literally thousands of public agencies and nonprofit organizations at the state and county levels.
-According to MDRC, the lead role assigned to the state's Department of Social Services was "to harness the resources and expertise available from the community colleges, adult schools, regional occupational centers and programs, child care agencies, Job Training and Partnership Act (JTPA) programs, and the local offices of the employment services (administered by the Employment Development Department in California)."
+It characterized the new program as "one of the broadest arrays of services and support ever offered in a welfare employment program."7 The implementation process involved literally thousands of public agencies and nonprofit organizations at the state and county levels.
+According to MDRC, the lead role assigned to the state's Department of Social Services was "to harness the resources and expertise available from the community colleges, adult schools, regional occupational centers and programs, child care agencies, Job Training and Partnership Act (JTPA) programs, and the local offices of the employment in California)."8